-Government Administration and Policy Making half unit An examination of the place of bureaucracy in government and modern society and the interplay of political, economic and social forces in policy-making.
+Government Administration and Policy Making 0.5 unit An examination of the place of bureaucracy in government and modern society and the interplay of political, economic and social forces in policy-making.
 Particular attention will be given to such topics as the nature of bureaucracy, the evolution of the budgetary and regulatory processes, and policy formulation in selected fields.
-(Also listed as POLS 3306 and under Canadian Studies)
+(Also listed under Canadian Studies)